Holiday inspiration currently loading...

 Today you will head north to the Trossachs (the Scottish lakeland) and your second hotel – a wonderfully romantic retreat framed by magnificent Trossachs scenery.

 One of our favourite destinations for nearly twenty years: it still gets better every time we visit.
-A beacon of welcome after a four mile drive along a windy single-track road, the traditional farmhouse and courtyard steading will surprise and delight you at every turn, as they reveal a fascinating, yet subtle, mix of old and new, rustic and chic.
-The restaurant has earned a superb reputation – cooking is Tom’s passion, and he creates exceptionally imaginative dishes on an ever-changing menu, reflecting whatever produce he can source directly and locally.
+Look out for red squirrels darting amind the gnarled trees as you drive the last few miles along a dead-end single-track road right by the side of the loch.
+The pink-washed farmhouse and courtyard steading will surprise and delight you at every turn, with its fascinating, yet subtle, mix of old and new, rustic and chic.
+The restaurant, under the guidance of owner Tom, has gained an excellent reputation both locally and further afield, with an ever-changing menu based on locally-sourced produce and Tom’s imagination.
 The hotel’s organic garden provides a regular supply of herbs and vegetables, whilst the breakfast scrambled eggs come courtesy of the chickens in the yard – hence their deep orange colour.
-With magnificent views over Loch Voil and Loch Doine, this is the perfect place to soak up the peace and tranquillity of a sprawling highland estate, where red deer and grouse roam through dramatic walking country and red squirrels scurry across your path before darting back into the undergrowth.
+Nestled between mountains and lochs, this is the perfect place to soak up the peace and tranquillity of a sprawling highland estate, where red deer and grouse roam through dramatic walking country.

 Today’s route takes you first through the dramatic and imposing Glencoe valley, then past the glorious sandy beaches of Arisaig and by ferry to Skye.